hackforla/CivicTechJobs/mkdocs/docs/developer/git-branch-structure.md

 The branch `ava-main-v1` is archived for historical purposes.

+## What are the `main` and `develop` branches?

+The `main` branch is the **core branch in which production code resides**.
+This is the branch that houses the code that will get deployed to the production environment and delivered to real live users.
+It is extremely important to make sure this branch is 100% functional, tested and bug-free.

+The `develop` branch is the branch we use to stage new features and changes to the code, before pushing it to production.
+We use this branch to test new code inside a staging environment before delivering it to production.

+Developers should create feature branches off of the `develop` branch, then make a pull request from that new feature branch into the `develop` branch.
+For example: `feature/mybutton-component` gets branched off `develop`, worked on in a dev's local machine, then pushed up the origin repo, and finally pull requested back into the `develop` branch.

+Once all the new code in the `develop` branch passed all checks and tests, it should be merged into the `main` branch.
+This will finally deliver the new code to end users.

+If you are still confused, please read the link or watch the youtube video in Additional Resources below for more details.
+It explains everything much more clearly.
+Also feel free to ask anyone on the team how it all works.

 ## What is the V1 branch?

 To understand the branch `ava-main-v1`, we need a quick background on the history of this project for context.